Concord Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Concord

-Lawn edging projects in Concord must comply with zoning setbacks, typically 3-10 feet from property lines, though local ordinances should always be verified.
-Easement and right-of-way restrictions may apply, especially near public infrastructure.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Lawn edging in Concord must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines—always verify current ordinances before starting work.
+Respecting easements and right-of-way restrictions is crucial, especially near sidewalks and public infrastructure.
+Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to identify underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
 Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+Maintain clear sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Concord Building Inspections Division